tektoncd/cli/docs/cmd/tkn_task_delete.md

 ## tkn task delete

-Delete task resources in a namespace
+Delete Tasks in a namespace

 ***Aliases**: rm*